stevebrauner/stevebrauner/README.md

 ---

+### About Me

-I love coding (currently Python; also learning Java) and want to offer my abilities and passion to a tech company doing meaningful work.
-I am a quick learner, work well in teams, am an experienced public speaker, and want to change my little part of the world to make it all it can be.
+I want to use my abilities and passion to a tech company doing meaningful work to help them change the world and serve their customers/users.
+I am a quick learner, work well in teams, and want to change my little part of the world to make it all it can be.

-I was first introduced to computer programming in high school.
-My first programming language was machine language.
-Next I upgraded to assembly language, which offered slightly more capabilities than machine language.
-I ended my high school years learning basic.

-These first years sparked my interest in computers and technology and spurred me to begin studies in electrical engineering studies.
-In these university years I learned Fortran and improved my math, physics, and engineering skills.
+My first introduction to computer programming was in high school (learned Machine Language, Assembly Language, and Basic).
+These first years sparked my interest in computers and technology and spurred me to begin studies in electrical engineering (learned Fortran).
+These university years improved my math and engineering skills.

-At this point I felt a call to ministry and have been in that career path for over 20 years now.
-I grew in values, integrity, communication skills (including public speaking), and leadership.

-During these years I still had interest in computers and technology.
-I would purchase used personal computers and run Linux to make file, print, and email servers, and turning one into a wireless router.
+At this point I felt a call to ministry.
+I grew in values, integrity, communication skills, and leadership.
+During these years my interest in computers and technology continued (purchased used personal computers and ran Linux on them to make file, print, and email servers, and turned one into a wireless router).

-Recently I have retired from ministry and again have returned to my love of computers and coding.
-I'm self-taught in Python, including Django, Pyside6, Pytest, Click, Plotly, and other libraries.

-I am expanding the breadth of my learning with design patterns, algorithms, clean coding, pragmatic programming, and other topics.
-Also, I am familiar with HTML5, CSS, and JavaScript.
-I'm currently learning Java.
+Recently, I retired from ministry and again have returned to my love of computers and coding.
+I’m self-taught in Python, and Django.
+I am expanding the breadth of my learning with design patterns, algorithms, clean coding, pragmatic programming, and other topics (also familiar with HTML5, CSS, and JavaScript, and currently learning Java).

 ---